ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

     ## Prediction type:  response
     ## Columns: type, term, estimate, conf.low, conf.high

 For the sake of brevity, I’m going to skip the other `\(\tau_\text{CATE}\)` example from the [last post](https://timely-flan-2986f4.netlify.app/blog/2023-02-13-causal-inference-with-logistic-regression/#compute-operatornamemathbbe-p_i1--mathbf-c--mathbf-c-mathbf-d--mathbf-d---operatornamemathbbe-p_i0--mathbf-c--mathbf-c-mathbf-d--mathbf-d-from-glm2).
 The workflow is nearly the same.
-You just need to put different covariate vales into the `nd` predictor grid.
+You just need to put different covariate values into the `nd` predictor grid.
+Then summarize to with the workflow that suits your needs.

 #### Compute `\(\mathbb E (p_i^1 - p_i^0 \mid \mathbf C_i, \mathbf D_i)\)` from `fit4`.

-Update the `nd` predictor grid, with the good old `row` index.
+Once again we update the `nd` predictor grid to include that handy `row` index.

 ``` r
 nd <- wilson2017 %>%